 - An officially translated marriage certificate.
 If your marriage certificate is not in English, translation is required.
-This translation must be certified as a true copy by the Embassy of the country where the marriage took place or by the Legalization Bureau of the Foreign Office in UK.
+This translation must be certified as a true copy by the Embassy of the country where the marriage took place or by the Legalization Bureau of the Foreign Office in the UK.
 In case this Certificate was issued outside the EU, it must bear a stamp by the Foreign Office of the issuing country, or its Embassy in the UK.

 - Proof of paid visa fee.
-When you pay the fee, save the receipt in order to show it to the consular officer as a proof that you have paid it.
+When you pay the fee, save the receipt in order to show it to the consular officer as proof that you have paid it.